Friedenstein Palace: After 1918

 During World War II an air raid shelter was constructed in the casemates of the castle.
 In 1944, part of the park and outbuildings were heavily damaged by Allied bombing.

 After the end of the war, a significant part of the art treasures of the Friedenstein museums was transported to the Soviet Union as war reparations.
 However, most of it was restored in the late 1950s.

 During the time of the German Democratic Republic (GDR), renovation work in the castle began in 1965 and many of the additions of the late 19th and early 20th century were removed from the interior.

-In what became known as the Kunstraub von Gotha, in the night from 13 to 14 December 1979, five valuable paintings were stolen from the castle: Frans Hals (Brustbild eines jungen Mannes), Anthony van Dyck (Selbstbildnis mit Sonnenblume), Ferdinand Bol (Alter Mann), Jan Brueghel the Elder (Landstraße mit Bauernwagen und Kühen) und Hans Holbein the Elder (Heilige Katharina).
+In what became known as the Kunstraub von Gotha, on the night of 13-14 December 1979, five valuable paintings were stolen from the castle: Frans Hals' Brustbild eines jungen Mannes, Anthony van Dyck's Selbstbildnis mit Sonnenblume, Ferdinand Bol's Alter Mann, Jan Brueghel the Elder's Landstraße mit Bauernwagen und Kühen and Hans Holbein the Elder's Heilige Katharina.
 A special commission of the GDR police failed to solve the theft.
 It took no less than 40 years for the paintings to be recovered.
-The theft is not unsolved.
-The thief's name was Rudolf (Rudi) Bernhardt born in Kassel.
-He was a traindriver in East-Germany and a victim of the Stasi.
-As a revenge he stole the paintings.
-He died in 2016.
+The thief was Rudolf (Rudi) Bernhardt, who was born in Kassel and died in 2016.
+He was a train driver in East Germany and a victim of the Stasi.

 In 2004, the castle and parks came into the care of the Stiftung Thüringer Schlösser und Gärten.